publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptIII/m__us_usc_t47_s272.md

     (c) __Nondiscrimination safeguards__

-    In its dealings with its affiliate described in subsection (a) of this section, a Bell operating company—
+    In its dealings with its affiliate described in subsection (a), a Bell operating company—

         (1) may not discriminate between that company or affiliate and any other entity in the provision or procurement of goods, services, facilities, and information, or in the establishment of standards; and

-        (2) shall account for all transactions with an affiliate described in subsection (a) of this section in accordance with accounting principles designated or approved by the Commission.
+        (2) shall account for all transactions with an affiliate described in subsection (a) in accordance with accounting principles designated or approved by the Commission.

     (d) __Biennial audit__

         (1) __General requirement__

-            A company required to operate a separate affiliate under this section shall obtain and pay for a joint Federal/State audit every 2 years conducted by an independent auditor to determine whether such company has complied with this section and the regulations promulgated under this section, and particularly whether such company has complied with the separate accounting requirements under subsection (b) of this section.
+            A company required to operate a separate affiliate under this section shall obtain and pay for a joint Federal/State audit every 2 years conducted by an independent auditor to determine whether such company has complied with this section and the regulations promulgated under this section, and particularly whether such company has complied with the separate accounting requirements under subsection (b).

         (2) __Results submitted to Commission; State commissions__